 - Sprinkle sugar over the top of rhubarb (a lot of sugar), then cover the bowl with a towel and let it sit overnight.
 Strange things will happen – science fair things will happen!
 But don’t skip this step.

-Put your rhubarb and sugar mixture in a saucepan and bring it to a boil.
-Once it’s boiling, let it boil about 3 minutes…..just long enough to get the rhubarb a little soft.
+- Put your rhubarb and sugar mixture in a saucepan and bring it to a boil, but you only want it to boil just long enough to get the rhubarb a little soft.
 You don’t want it to cook all the way down, you just want it non-chewy.
 Chewy jam = you did something wrong.
 Remove from heat and stir in the jello.